Quick Start Guide

 Hands-on: Iris Quickstart

-cd docs/website/examples/quickstart-template
+cd my-mlknife-stack

-export BUCKET=s3://your-bucket
+export MLKNIFE_BUCKET=your-existing-artifact-bucket

 1. Deploy and run both Iris modules